stk-kriging/contrib-cork/README.md

-If for some reason the startup script does not work for you, you can alternatively download manually the source code for each of the dependencies and unpack inside the `requirements` directory with a suitable directory name (cf. [`startup.m`](./startup.m)).
+If for some reason the startup script does not work for you, you can alternatively download manually the source code for each of the dependencies and unpack inside the `dependencies` directory with a suitable directory name (cf. [`startup.m`](./startup.m)).
  * Chebfun: https://github.com/chebfun/chebfun/archive/refs/heads/master.zip
  * STK: https://github.com/n-georg/stk/archive/refs/heads/lm-param.zip